Great Business Ideas: Hardball

 This links closely with two other points: know the limits to what you can do, and go no further.
 It is vital that your business is accepted in the markets where you operate, so go as far as possible without alienating customers and communities.

-READ: Great Business Ideas: Rethinking the budget
+READ: Great Business Ideas: Consider Telecommuting as an Option

 Several key questions will help you decide the limit.
 Is the action good for the customer?
 Does it break any laws?
 Will it directly hurt a competitor?
 Will it antagonize increasingly influential special interest groups?
 The right and only answers are, in order: yes, no, no, and no. Serving a customer better than anyone else is vital; targeting a competitor without producing any real benefit for the customer is unnecessary and counter-productive (customers may resent you).